Cyber-Chic/prettycoinz/README.md

 - +INF = The "Signal."
 The integrity becomes infinitely powerful.
 - IEEE 754 = The "Permission."
 Computers allow division  by +0 to reach +Inf.
 -->

 ---

+### [ 🛡️ PROJECT SCOPE & DISCLOSURE ]
+**Operational Status:** Independent Creative Inquiry
+**Managing Entity:** The Moore Archive <!-- LLC --> (CT) **Jurisdiction:** Connecticut, USA

+*   **Non-Commercial Research:** This repository is an independent study in aesthetic numismatics and recreational mathematics.
+It does not provide, offer, or facilitate professional financial advice or asset management.
+*   **Decoupled Assets:** All broader strategic planning (as featured in the New York Times) is managed through strictly regulated, institutional and statutory frameworks (including ERISA-governed plans).
+These assets are entirely decoupled from this creative ecosystem.
+*   **Limitation of Liability:** To the maximum extent permitted by law, the Artist <!-- and The Moore Archive LLC --> shall not be liable for any indirect or consequential damages arising from the observation of this study.

+---